yuyatng27828/quant-finance/notes/hull/ch01_intro.md

 ## ⚖️  Hedging vs Speculating vs Arbitrage
 - **Hedging**
   - To reduce the risk from potential future movements in a market variable
-  - Futures = lock in prices, neuralize risk
+  - Futures = lock in prices, neutralize risk
   - Options = downside protection, keep upside (cost = premium)
 - **Speculating**
   - To bet on the future direction of a market variable